 To be eligible for our plan, you must live in a nursing home available through our plan.
-Here is a list of our contracted nursing homes:
+Please see the plan's Provider Directory for a list of our contracted nursing homes or call Member Services and ask us to send you a list (phone numbers are printed on the back cover of this booklet).